 Employee Engagement Ideas for Online Teams

-To overcome these challenges, organizations need to encourage their distributed teams to get to know each other better and start spending more time together outside work.
+To address these challenges, organizations should promote opportunities for their distributed teams to connect on a personal level and encourage them to spend more time together outside of work.

 1. Hi-tech drawing competition